Daniela Hantuchová: 2013: Sixth career title, second US Open quarterfinal and return to the top 50

 At the Madrid Open in May, Hantuchová received a wild card and beat Sloane Stephens and eighth seed Kvitová, before losing to Kaia Kanepi in the third round.
-At the Rome Masters, Hantuchová lost in the second qualifying round to Simona Halep.
+At the Italian Open, Hantuchová lost in the second qualifying round to Simona Halep.
 Hantuchová then suffered two first-round defeats, at the Internationaux de Strasbourg, where she was seeded eighth, to María Teresa Torró Flor, and then at the French Open, to Jelena Janković.

 Hantuchová won her first tournament of 2013 in June at the Birmingham Classic.
 Unseeded for the tournament, she beat qualifier Casey Dellacqua in the first round.
 In the second, she beat seventh seed Laura Robson, securing her 500th career win and becoming only the 37th woman in the Open Era to do so.
 She then beat 12th seed Kristina Mladenovic, and in the quarterfinals 15th seed Francesca Schiavone.
 In the semifinals she defeated qualifier Alison Riske, and in the final Donna Vekić.
 Her first match after that was at the Rosmalen Grass Court Championships, where she received a wild card and retired in her first-round match against Lesia Tsurenko.
 At the Wimbledon Championships, she lost in the first round again, this time against Klára Zakopalová.